learn-co-curriculum/phase-3-active-record-using-seed-data/README.md

 With Active Record, we've seen how simple it is to add data to a database by using built-in methods that will write SQL code for us.
-We _could_ create a new record in the `games` table and by opening up a console session and using the `.create` method.
+We _could_ create a new record in the `games` table by opening up a console session and using the `.create` method.
 The command would look something like this:

 ```rb